mbj/stratosphere/README.md

 need to auto-generate these models (in the future, we may add the output directly in this repo).

-To build the library:
+To build the library, just run the very short `build.sh` script.

-1. `cd gen/ && stack build && stack exec stratosphere-gen`
-2. `cd .. && stack build`